My Photography & Travel Guide to Bruges, Belgium

 So, Where is Bruges Located?

-How Long Should you Stay in Bruges?
+How Long Should you stay in Bruges?

 Two to three nights is the optimal length of stay in Bruges.
-The best photography opportunities are probably early in the morning, and at night—day trippers miss out on the city's stunning nocturnal night photography opportunities.
+The best photography opportunities are probably early in the morning, and at night—day trippers miss out on the city's stunning nocturnal photography opportunities.
 The best time to visit is in the Spring when daffodils and tulips carpet the city.

-Where should you Stay?
+Where should you stay?

 Staying in the historic center of Bruges puts you right in the midst of its most beautiful and photogenic sites.